pLabarta/dcrwebcomic/06 - Hybrid Alliance/dcr_comic_6_script_en.md

 02

-Working with **Free Open Source Software** means anyone can **copy** the project and start a new one.
-Even a whole blockchain and go on to mine new blocks.
+Working with **Free Open Source Software** means anyone can **copy** the project, even the whole blockchain, and create a different version.

 03A